TQLApp/tqlapp.github.io/docs/Privacy-policy.md

 - 16 December 2023: First version.
-- 18 December 2023: Added explicit wording around access to data stored in accounts the user sets up in the app.
+- 18 December 2023: Added explicit wording around access to data stored in accounts the user sets up in the app, and around third party plugins.